Frostman random variables, entropy inequalities, and applications: Preliminaries

 The conditional entropy of $X$ given $E$ is defined as

 And the conditional entropy of $X$ given $Y$ is defined as

 \end{definition}

+Intuitively, the entropy of a random variable will tell us how hard it is to determine a value.
 For the random variable $Z=(X,Y)$, we denote $H(Z)=H(X,Y)$, instead of $H\big((X,Y)\big)$.
 We now state some basic properties of entropy for discrete random variables.
 These properties are well established in the literature, so we omit their proofs.

 \begin{lemma} Let $X,Y$ be discrete random variables, and $f$ be a function.
 The following statements hold.

 (\romannumeral1) $H(X) \ge 0$ with equality holding if and only if $\#\,range_+(X)=1$.

 (\romannumeral2) $H(X) \le \log \#\,range_+(X)$ when $range_+(X)$ is a finite set, with equality holding if and only if $X$ is uniformly distributed on $range_+(X)$.